 Why is the Local Perspective Significant?

 Whether it’s on state, communal or private lands, it is the land managers and people living in these conservancies that are ultimately most affected by decisions relating to trophy hunting.
-Trophy hunting is intrinsically tied to the livelihoods of many of these residents, and to dismiss the impact that a hunting ban would have on such communities demonstrates a distinct lack of consideration for countless lives.
+Conservation hunting is intrinsically tied to the livelihoods of many of these residents, and to dismiss the impact that a hunting ban would have on such communities demonstrates a distinct lack of consideration for countless lives.

 The introduction of conservancy hunting has lifted many Namibian people out of poverty, leading to the creation of jobs and income in areas where employment is a scarce commodity.
 Research has suggested that Namibia’s attitude towards trophy hunting has had a significant positive impact on their economy, leading to greater stability and growth (Batavia et al, 2018).
 Ultimately, this can be at attributed to job generation and wealth creation at the local level in conservancies across Namibia.